 For individuals affected by the data breach, the company is offering 12 months of complementary identity monitoring and/or restoration services.

-How can users ensure cyber safety in the wake of this type of data breach?
+How can users ensure cyber safety after this type of data breach?

-What else should people know about this data breach?
+What else should people know about the TaskRabbit data breach?

-At least one TaskRabbit account holder claimed on Twitter to have received a phishing email that redirected them to a github site that revealed daily transaction volumes and employee information.
+At least one TaskRabbit account holder claimed on Twitter to have received a phishing email that redirected them to a GitHub site.
+Daily transaction volumes and employee information appeared on the screen.

-Get more on this unfolding data breach story at Gizmodo.
+Learn more about the TaskRabbit data breach story at Gizmodo.